CowsauceDev/Circles-of-Sorcery/README.md

 ## Credits
-Mod author: cowsauce (@cowsauce#6969 on Discord, @sauceofcow on Twitter) Assorted ideas and contributions: and ()
+Mod author: cowsauce (@cowsauce#6969 on Discord, @sauceofcow on Twitter) Assorted ideas and contributions: Kilo and ()
 Artwork and Textures:

 ## Getting Started